 A strong organizational culture always supports employee engagement, boosts productivity, and improves the bottom line of the organization.
 Discover how to foster an atmosphere that promotes success, growth, and creativity.
-A strong organizational culture contributes to organizational development and is considered as a key strategy for the success of any organization.
+A strong organizational culture contributes to organizational development and is considered a key strategy for the success of any organization.

 Employee engagement, productivity, and overall company performance can all be significantly impacted by an organization’s culture.
 Also, it can assist in developing a solid corporate image and acquiring and keeping top talent.
 But building a strong organizational culture is not a simple undertaking.
-It requires both leaders and staff to have a strategic approach, be dedicated and put in constant effort.
+It requires both leaders and staff to have a strategic approach, be dedicated, and put in constant effort.

 What is Organizational Culture?